Etihad Stadium: 2002 Commonwealth Games

 Model of 80,000-seat stadium used in the Bids for the 2000 Summer Olympics.
 The proposed stadium was a larger design, with more access ramps and masts.

-The stadium's foundation stone was laid by Prime Minister Tony Blair in December 1999, and construction began in January 2000.
+The stadium's foundation stone was laid by then-Prime Minister Tony Blair in December 1999, and construction began in January 2000.
 The stadium was designed by Arup and constructed by Laing Construction at a cost of approximately £112 million, £77 million of which was provided by Sport England, with the remainder funded by Manchester City Council.
 For the Commonwealth Games, the stadium featured a single lower tier of seating running around three sides of the athletics track, and second tiers to the two sides, with an open-air temporary stand at the northern end; initially providing a seating capacity for the Games of 38,000, subsequently extended to 41,000 through the installation of additional temporary trackside seating along the east and south stands.

 The first public event at the stadium was the opening ceremony of the 2002 Commonwealth Games on 25 July 2002.
 Among the dignitaries present was Queen Elizabeth II who made a speech, delivered to her in an electronic baton, and 'declared the Commonwealth Games open'.
 During the following ten days of competition, the stadium hosted the track and field events and all the rugby sevens matches.
 Sixteen new Commonwealth Games track and field records (six men's and ten women's) were set in the stadium.
 Prior to the 2012 Summer Olympics held in London, the 2002 Games was the largest multi-sport event ever to be staged in the United Kingdom, eclipsing the earlier London 1948 Summer Olympics in numbers of teams and competing athletes (3,679), and it was the world's first multi-sport tournament to include a limited number of full medal events for elite athletes with a disability (EAD).
 In terms of number of participating nations, it is still the largest Commonwealth Games in history, featuring 72 nations competing in 281 events across seventeen (fourteen individual and three team) sports.